latchbio/latch/docs/source/manual/snakemake.md

   * List these in an `environment.yaml` file.
 * Bioinformatics Tools:
   * Often includes third-party binaries.
 They will need to be manually added to the Dockerfile.
-* Snakemake Wrappers and Containers:
+* Snakemake wrappers and containers:
   * Note that while many Snakefile rules use singularity or docker containers, Latch doesn't currently support these wrapper or containerized environments.
 Therefore, all installation codes for these must be manually added into the Dockerfile.

 **Generating a Customizable Dockerfile:**